wrench1815/pyPaint/README.md

 # pyPaint

-A Paint program using Python 3 and tKinter
+A Paint program using Python 3 and Tkinter

 # Libraries used

-This Project uses Python 3.8 along with an inbuilt module called tKinter.
+This Project uses Python 3.8 along with an inbuilt module called Tkinter.
 Although This project is build in Python version 3.8.3, but it will work with any Python 3 version.
-Unless there any changes to the tKinter Module.
+Unless there any changes to the Tkinter Module.

 # How to Run on your Machine